Get Job Alerts

 Key Accountabilities

-To specify, design, develop, and construct specialised mechanical components and equipment to support teaching and research activities within the school.
-Providing advice on optimal use of modern technologies To prepare own mechanical drawings, and specifications - either manually or using CAD software.
-Designs and manufactures components and equipment to support work, while accurately recording and organising test data in digital formats for both educational and research purposes To train staff and research students in appropriate workshop techniques, promoting good practice to ensure all activities are conducted safely and effectively.
-You will provide hands-on supervision and guidance to postgraduate and undergraduate project students, as well as junior technical staff, supporting their use of workshop facilities and ensuring adherence to safe working procedures at all times In conjunction with academic, research, technical staff and students as appropriate, identify consumable and equipment requirements and initiate their ordering according to the school and university purchasing procedures.
-Keep financial records of any activities as directed by the Manufacturing Team Leader Ensure complicance with relevant safety procedures including relevant risk assessments.
+Machine, fabricate and assemble components, equipment and systems in support of teaching and research activities.
+Start, run and monitor a range of laboratory equipment and various teaching test rigs.
+To prepare own mechanical drawings, and specifications - either manually or using CAD software.
+Design and manufactures components and equipment to support work, while accurately recording and organising test data in digital formats for both educational and research purposes.
+To train staff and research students in appropriate workshop techniques, promoting good practice to ensure all activities are conducted safely and effectively.
+You will provide hands-on supervision and guidance to postgraduate and undergraduate project students, as well as junior technical staff, supporting their use of workshop facilities and ensuring adherence to safe working procedures at all times.
+In conjunction with academic, research, technical staff and students as appropriate, identify consumable and equipment requirements and initiate their ordering according to the school and university purchasing procedures.
+Keep financial records of any activities as directed by the Mechanical Team Leader.
+Ensure compliance with relevant safety procedures including relevant risk assessments.
 In conjunction with the Manufacturing Team Leader and School Safety Officer monitor compliance with all statutory and local safety arrangements.
-To contribute to regular team meetings, health and safety processes and audits In conjunction with the Manufacturing Team Leader, be responsible for the day-to-day operation of specific workshop facilities and items of equipment and instrumentation.
-To undertake fault diagnosis, repair and preventative maintenance on equipment and instrumentation To provide general guidance and support, and where appropriate, detailed instruction to staff and students regarding tests, experiments, and the fabrication of components and equipment, this may also involve demonstrating relevant techniques and procedures Provide comprehensive support and advice to staff on technical development, design preparation, construction, assembly and setting up of experiments Any other duties within the scope and general nature of the grade which may be required
+To contribute to regular team meetings, health and safety processes and audits.
+In conjunction with the Manufacturing Team Leader, be responsible for the day-to- day operation of specific workshop facilities and items of equipment and instrumentation.
+To undertake fault diagnosis, repair, calibration and preventative maintenance on equipment and instrumentation.
+To provide general guidance and support, and where appropriate, detailed instruction to staff and students regarding tests, experiments, and the fabrication of components and equipment.
+This may also involve demonstrating relevant techniques and procedures.
+Provide comprehensive support and advice to staff on technical development, design, preparation, construction, assembly and setting up of experiments.
+Any other duties within the scope and general nature of the grade which may be required.

 The Person

-Substantial experience of working in a relevant technical role, with practical knowledge of CNC mills, lathes, and manual machining equipment.
-Knowledge of CAD/CAM Up-to-date and thorough understanding of Health and Safety procedures in workshop environments, ensuring compliance and safe working practices, including experience of writing risk assessments and standard operating procedures Works effectively as part of a team, contributing to shared objectives and supporting colleagues in a collaborative setting Works in a structured, detailed-orientated manner, prioritising tasks and resources to meet targets and maintain high service standards Demonstrates technical and problem-solving ability and adaptability to changing research and teaching laboratory priorities Experience of operating and maintaining a mechanical workshop, with involvement in safety procedures and resource management Possesses sound theoretical and practical knowledge of workshop machines and equipment including the maintenance and repair of components and machinery used in precision engineering
+Substantial experience of working in a relevant technical role, with practical knowledge of manual lathes and milling machines.
+Knowledge of CAD/CAM.
+Up-to-date and thorough understanding of Health and Safety procedures in workshop environments, ensuring compliance and safe working practices, including experience of writing risk assessments and standard operating procedures.
+Ability to work effectively as part of a team, contributing to shared objectives and supporting colleagues in a collaborative setting.
+Works in a structured, detailed-orientated manner, prioritising tasks and resources to meet targets and maintain high service standards.
+Demonstrates technical and problem-solving ability and adaptability to changing research and teaching laboratory priorities.
+Experience of operating and maintaining a mechanical workshop, with involvement in safety procedures and resource management.
+Possesses sound theoretical and practical knowledge of workshop machines and equipment including the maintenance and repair of components and machinery used in precision engineering.

 Attributes and Behaviour